San Antonio migrant deaths lead to slow effort to ID victims

 Mexico’s foreign affairs secretary identified two people Tuesday who were hospitalized in San Antonio on Tuesday morning.
 But it turned out that one of the identification cards he shared on Twitter had been stolen last year in the southern state of Chiapas.

-Haneydi Antonio Guzman, 23, was safe and sound in a mountain community more than 1,300 miles away from San Antonio on Tuesday when she began receiving messages from family and friends.
+Haneydi Antonio Guzman, 23, was safe and sound in a mountain community more than 1,300 miles (2,092 kilometers) away from San Antonio on Tuesday when she began receiving messages from family and friends.
 There is no phone signal there, but she has internet access.

 Journalists started showing up at her parents’ home in Escuintla — the address on her ID that was stolen and found in the truck — expecting to find her worried relatives.